 If the nerves are affected, patients may experience pain, numbness, tingling, and weakness in the neck, shoulder, arm, hands, and fingers.
 These symptoms may only be present on one side of the body.
-In severe cases, nerves in the neck may begin to affect nerves in the lower body leading to muscle weakness in the legs, loss of coordination, difficulty walking, and trouble with your bowels and/or bladder.
-If you experience these symptoms, it is important to contact your doctor right away.
+In severe cases, nerves in the neck may begin to affect nerves in the lower body leading to muscle weakness in the legs, loss of coordination, difficulty walking, and trouble with your bowels and bladder.
+If you experience these symptoms, contacting your doctor immediately is essential.

-A diagnosis is typically achieved after a thorough review of your medical history, discussion of symptoms, and physical examination.
-During the examination, you may be asked to perform a variety of tasks and describe how those actions affect your symptoms.
+A diagnosis is typically achieved after thoroughly reviewing your medical history, discussing symptoms, and physical examination.
+During the examination, you may be asked to perform various tasks and describe how those actions affect your symptoms.
 A neurological exam may also be performed to test your strength, reflexes, and sensations in the affected areas.
-Imaging tests such as MRI, X-rays, and CAT scans are also used to identify disc degeneration and how the nerves and surrounding soft tissues are affected as well as the severity of your condition.
+Imaging tests such as MRI, X-rays, and CAT scans are also used to identify disc degeneration, how the nerves and surrounding soft tissues are affected, and the severity of your condition.
 Once diagnosed, we will work with you to create a customized treatment plan tailored to your needs and lifestyle.

 Treatment will depend on the severity of symptoms, your doctor’s recommendations, and whether nerves have been affected.
-As chiropractors, we specialize in the manipulation of joints within the body to ensure proper functioning and health of the nervous system and that includes your neck.
-Not only will we locate the source and cause of your pain but we will also provide effective treatment options and lifestyle adjustments to ensure your recovery and restore your optimal quality of life.
-Rest, cold and warm compresses, and over-the-counter medication can help mild symptoms while more moderate cases may require joint manipulation, bracing, and physical therapy.
+As chiropractors, we specialize in manipulating joints within the body to ensure proper functioning and health of the nervous system, including your neck.
+Not only will we locate the source and cause of your pain, but we will also provide effective treatment options and lifestyle adjustments to ensure your recovery and restore your optimal quality of life.
+Rest, cold and warm compresses, and over-the-counter medication can help mild symptoms, while more moderate cases may require joint manipulation, bracing, and physical therapy.

 The goal of our treatment is to improve joint mechanics within the spinal column to alleviate inflammation and pressure placed on nerves and surrounding soft tissue to restore mobility and function to the neck.
 Your chiropractor may use a combination of manual manipulation, heat and ice therapy, instrument-assisted manipulation, and therapeutic massage to alleviate symptoms and treat the source of your pain.

 If you are experiencing neck pain and suspect cervical disc degeneration, seek professional treatment.
 Regardless of the source of your pain, we will work with you to determine the right treatment plan for your needs.
-For more information on cervical disc degeneration or to schedule an appointment, contact Better Health Solutions today.
+For more information on cervical disc degeneration or to schedule an appointment at the chiropractic center, contact Better Health Solutions today.